 Tableau’s two command tools are tabcmd and tabadmin.
-Tabcmd provides functions for performing workflow tasks such as publishing workbooks, adding users, or exporting workbooks as image or data files.
-Tabadmin is designed for server administration-configuring server options, activating users, resetting passwords and other tasks associated with managing the deployment and usage of the server within the enterprise.
+Tabcmd provides functions for performing workflow tasks such as publishing workbooks, adding users, or exporting workbooks as images or data files. tabadmin is designed for server administration-configuring server options, activating users, resetting passwords, and other tasks associated with managing the deployment and usage of the server within the enterprise.

-When tableau server is installed, tabcmd and tabadmin are automatically installed in tableau server’s bin folder.
+When Tableau Server is installed, tabcmd and tabadmin are automatically installed in the tableau server’s bin folder.
 Depending on the operating system being used (window 32-bit or 64-bit) the program will be installed in one of these locations:

-If you are using an older version of tableau server the portion of the address that says 8.0 should be replaced with the specific version number that you are using.
-If you are running a distributed environment-with multiple worker machines-and you want to utilize tabcmd on one or more of the worker boxes, you must install tabcmd on those other machines.
+If you are using an older version of the Tableau server the portion of the address that says 8.0 should be replaced with the specific version number that you are using.
+If you are running a distributed environment with multiple worker machines and you want to utilize tabcmd on one or more of the worker boxes, you must install tabcmd on those other machines.
 Tableau provides an installer program for doing that.
 Those programs are: